divergence-wiki/ntt/mac/GNS3-setup.md

 #1 Choose Components | Match this screenshot.

+Note: These screenshots were taken on a Windows computer.
+The Mac version of GNS3 has some differences but the content is the same.

 <img width="376" alt="image" src="https://user-images.githubusercontent.com/102036007/163692222-c1be812b-d2e4-422a-90d9-4758f05059af.png">

 #2 Npcap | This prompt may appear in the background, behind another application.
 If the installation seems to have stopped or paused, the prompt is waiting on you to make a section.
 Select yes to install Npcap.
 If you already have Wireshark installed, Npcap will already be installed and you will get a prompt asking if you want to replace Npcap with an older version.
 If so, select no.